codalnest/files/lgc.md

 (c) Local government offices and facilities shall not be transferred, relocated, or converted to other uses unless public hearings are first conducted for the purpose and the concurrence of the majority of all the members of the Sanggunian concerned is obtained.

-SECTION 12.
+Section 12.
 Government Centers. - Provinces, cities, and municipalities shall endeavor to establish a government center where offices, agencies, or branches of the national government, local government units, or government-owned or -controlled corporations may, as far as practicable, be located.
 In designating such a center, the local government unit concerned shall take into account the existing facilities of national and local agencies and offices which may serve as the government center as contemplated under this SECTION.
 The national government, local government unit or government-owned or -controlled corporation concerned shall bear the expenses for the construction of its buildings and facilities in the government center.

-SECTION 13.
+Section 13.
 Naming of Local Government Units and Public Places, Streets and Structures.

 (a) The Sangguniang Panlalawigan may, in consultation with the Philippine Historical Commission (PHC), change the name of the following within its territorial jurisdiction: (1) Component cities and municipalities, upon the recommendation of the Sanggunian concerned;